Cohomological Hall algebra of Higgs sheaves on a curve: Introduction

 Let us return to the curve case, for which the situation is (from that point of view) much less developed.
-The Poincar\'e polynomial of the moduli stack of Higgs bundles is ill-defined (i.e. the Betti numbers are in general infinite), and the Betti numbers of the moduli spaces of stable Higgs bundles on curve $X$, for coprime rank and degree, were only recently computed in terms of the \emph{Kac polynomial} of $X$ in \cite{art:schiffmann2016}.
-We refer to \emph{loc. cit.} for a precise definition of these Kac polynomials $A_{r,\, d,\, g}(z_1, \ldots, z_{2g})$, which depend on the rank $r$, the degree $d$ and the genus $g$ of the curve\footnote{The independence on the degree $d$ was proved in \cite{art:mellit2017}.}, and whose evaluation at the Weil numbers $(\sigma_1, \ldots, \sigma_{2g})$ of the curve is equal to the number of geometrically indecomposable vector bundles of rank $r$, degree $d$ on the curve $X$ defined over $\mathbb{F}_q$.
+The Poincar\'e polynomial of the moduli stack of Higgs bundles is ill-defined (i.e. the Betti numbers are in general infinite), and the Betti numbers of the moduli spaces of stable Higgs bundles on curve $X$, for coprime rank and degree, were only recently computed in terms of the \textit{Kac polynomial} of $X$ in \cite{art:schiffmann2016, art:mellit2017}.
+We refer to \textit{loc. cit.} for a precise definition of these Kac polynomials $A_{r,\, g}(z_1, \ldots, z_{2g})$, which depend on the rank $r$ and the genus $g$ of the curve, and whose evaluation at the Weil numbers $(\sigma_1, \ldots, \sigma_{2g})$ of the curve is equal to the number of geometrically indecomposable vector bundles of rank $r$, degree $d$ on the curve $X$ defined over $\mathbb{F}_q$.

-It is natural to wonder if in the curve case also there is a deeper representation theoretic result behind such an enumerative relation, which would allow us to bring representation theoretic tools to the study the topology of moduli spaces of stable Higgs bundles, or similar moduli spaces.
+It is natural to wonder if in the curve case also there is a deeper representation theoretic result behind such an enumerative relation.
 The aim of the present paper is to perform the first step of this program, namely to construct the \emph{cohomological Hall algebra} attached to the stacks of Higgs sheaves over a smooth projective curve $X$ of genus $g$.
 Note that we consider here the entire stack $\bHiggs(X)\coloneqq\bigsqcup_{r, \, d} \bHiggs_{r, \, d} $ and not only of its stable part.
 Although our main potential applications in mind are in the context of Borel-Moore homology or K-theory, we develop the theory of these cohomological Hall algebra for an arbitrary free oriented Borel-Moore (OBM) homology theory (as is done in \cite{art:yangzhao2014} in the context of quivers).